SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 ![faster rcnn_architecture](https://github.com/SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/blob/master/img/faster%20rcnn_architecture.jpg)

-This [blog](https://tryolabs.com/blog/2018/01/18/faster-r-cnn-down-the-rabbit-hole-of-modern-object-detection/) has a pretty good explanation of how Object Detection works on Faster RCNN.
+This [blog](https://tryolabs.com/blog/2018/01/18/faster-r-cnn-down-the-rabbit-hole-of-modern-object-detection/) has a pretty good explanation of how Object Detection works on Faster R-CNN.
-This [medium post](https://medium.com/@smallfishbigsea/faster-r-cnn-explained-864d4fb7e3f8) is quite helpful to get a quick overview of the Faster RCNN networks.
+This [medium post](https://medium.com/@smallfishbigsea/faster-r-cnn-explained-864d4fb7e3f8) is quite helpful to get a quick overview of the Faster R-CNN networks.

 _NOTE_:
 - After experimenting with different models including **SSD Inception V2**, **Faster RCNN** and **Nvidia's Convolutional Neural Network**, we eventually decided to go with Faster RCNN after finding its performance to be compelling for our traffic light dataset.
 At the end of the day, choosing an appropriate model is a trade-off between accuracy and speed to meet your requirements.